What is the right to rectification?

 Requests for rectification can be made either verbally or in writing.
 We will respond within a calendar month of receipt.
 However, response time can be extended by a further two months if the request is complex or numerous.

 We may request a reasonable fee or refuse to deal with the request if we consider it to be manifestly unfounded or excessive.
 If we require a fee, we will let you know within one month and will not begin processing your request until we receive payment.

 How long will it take to process my request?

-We are required to provide you with you information within one month of receipt,
+The OPCC has to provide you with your information within a month of receipt,

 Can you refuse my request?

 We can refuse to comply with a rectification request if it is manifestly unfounded or excessive, taking into account whether the request is repetitive in nature.